Table of Contents

 Voodoo has been an important part of the local culture in New Orleans for centuries.
 It came here with slaves from West Africa, who soon merged their rituals and beliefs with Catholicism.
 Not only is there a Voodoo Museum in New Orleans, but there’s even a festival.

 The first edition of Voodoo happened back in 1999 as a single-day event.
 It has grown considerably since then and is now a massive 3-day festival with an impressive lineup.
-Headliners include Guns N’ Roses, Post Malone, and Beck.
+Past headliners include Guns N’ Roses, Post Malone, and Beck.

-One of the most unique New Orleans festivals is LUNA Fete, which stands for Light Up NOLA Arts.
+LUNA Fete, which stands for Light Up NOLA Arts, is one of the most unique New Orleans festivals.
 That’s precisely what this amazing festival of light, art, and technology does to the historic buildings of the Big Easy.

 This festival started in 2014 with a single installation at Gallier Hall featuring a stunning projection of light and video.
 Created by the Arts Council of New Orleans, the idea is to shine a light on the city and show how art can transform communities.

 What you’ll see if you experience LUNA Fete is so much more than images being projected onto a building.
 It’s a very interactive display of motion graphics and sound using the latest in video mapping technology.
-It truly is an awe-inspiring sight.
+It truly is an awe-inspiring sight and one I’d love to experience again on my next trip to the city.

 Ready for New Orleans Festivals?